danbev/learning-ai/notes/llama-main.md

     const int ib = (ga_n * ga_i) / ga_w;
 ```
 Now, `ga_i` is the index specifying which group we are currently processing.
-This will be incremented with the group size which is `ga_w/ga_n` which is 2 in
+This will be incremented with the group size which is `ga_w/ga_n`, 2 in this
-this case.
+case.
 So the first iteration `ga_i` will be 0, 2, 4, 6, 8.
 ```
 ib = (ga_n * ga_i) / ga_w;             // index base
 ib = (2    *    0) /    4;